saitamasahil/muOS-Artwork-Maker/README.md

 4. **muOS Configuration**:
    After placing the output file in the correct directory, Go to Settings > General Settings > Interface Options > Content Box Art - Change it to `Front` & Content Box Art Alignment - Change it to `Bottom Right`.

-5. **Note on Wheel PNG**:
+5. **Note on Logo/Icon/Boxart**:
-   - `wheel.png` can be a logo/icon or a box art image of a ROM/game.
-If you want to use the wheel as an icon, you can use [Flaticon](https://www.flaticon.com/) to find icons.
+   - It can be a logo, icon or a box art image of a ROM/game/system.
+If you want to use this image as an icon, you can use [Flaticon](https://www.flaticon.com/) to find icons.
 Alternatively, you can use a box art image of the ROM/game.

 ## Why Use This Script?
 - **Manual Artwork Generation**: If Scrappy fails to generate the 3px dither art, this script lets you manually create artwork for your games.
 Additionally, you can use this script to generate artwork for a system itself.
-- **Customization**: You can adjust the `wheel.png` and `screenshot.png` to generate artwork tailored to your needs.
+- **Customization**: You can adjust the `Logo/Icon/Boxart` and `Base Image` to generate artwork tailored to your needs.

 ## License
 This script is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for details.